wongchichong/react-md/packages/documentation/src/components/Demos/Alert/README.md

 display to the user in a `Snackbar` that has built in accessibility so that new messages will be read out to screen readers.

-To use this functionality, you'll normally want to mount the `MessageQueue` component near the root of your app and then use the `addMessage` function provided by the `useAddMessage` hook.
+To use this functionality, you'll normally want to mount the `MessageQueuepnm` component near the root of your app and then use the `addMessage` function provided by the `useAddMessage` hook.
 Whenever the `addMessage` is called, a message will be pushed onto the queue and automatically shown to the user for 5